 Healthy pregnancy or high-risk pregnancy

-High-risk pregnancies require an OB/GYN to manage the pregnancy for the safety of the mother and the baby, and to use all available means to achieve the best outcome.
-In these pregnancies, our midwives still have a vital role providing emotional support for the mother.
+High-risk pregnancies require an OB/GYN to manage the pregnancy for the safety of the mother and the baby and to use all available means to achieve the best outcome.
+In these pregnancies, our midwives still have a vital role in providing emotional support for the mother.

 How does your midwife work with the pregnancy team?